The Beat (American band): Green Day Broadway musical

 In 2011, the American punk rock band Green Day launched the American Idiot Broadway musical production.
 Each night included a live rendition of the song "Walking Out On Love," which was written by Paul Collins.
-The song was previously recorded by Collins' groups The Beat, The Nerves and The Breakaways.
+The song was previously recorded by Collins' groups The Beat and The Breakaways.
 Green Day frontman Billie Joe Armstrong is an outspoken fan of the song, which may appear on a future studio album by Green Day.
 To celebrate the success of the musical, The Paul Collins Beat joined Green Day onstage for live performances in New York.

 Collins and Case reunion tribute to the Nerves

 In 2012, longtime friends and musical partners, Paul Collins and Peter Case embarked on a reunion tour paying tribute to their respective bands The Nerves, The Breakaways, The Beat and The Plimsouls.
 The touring band lineup for the Collins and Case tour was augmented by members of The Paul Collins Beat (Timm Buechler, bass, and Amos Pitsch, drums), offering audiences with full-band electric showcases.
 The tour included a date in Austin, Texas, where actor Bill Murray made a surprise appearance at the concert to introduce the band to the audience.
 The Beat had previously appeared on the Caddyshack original motion picture soundtrack alongside Murray in 1979.
 According to the L.A.
 Times Music Blog of March 22, 2012, the tour "fell apart" early due to "musical differences".

 Collins' guitarist is Tim Schweiger, a veteran musician who also tours with Tommy Stinson of The Replacements.